bright/new-www/content/blog/6-things-you-should-know-about-backend-developers-from-poland.md

 ## Polish backend development teams are accessible to clients around the globe

-Poland is part of the Central European Time Zone which means that there is no time difference between Poland and most European countries.
+Poland is part of the Central European Time Zone which means that **there is no time difference between Poland and most European countries**.
 Moreover, [Polish backend development companies](/) are capable to work with clients from different continents.

 For example, the time difference between New York and Warsaw is 6 hours which makes it possible to set up daily meetings with clients and Polish devs.